Financial-Times/ui-style-guide/index.md

 **Heading** - a heading with a coloured background is NOT to be used.

-**Scale** - as the name says do not make smallscale overlays too big in proportion to your products screensize
+**Scale** - as the name says do not make compact overlays too big in proportion to your products screensize